sdgniser/coding_club_blogs/_posts/2024-01-12-git-and-github.md

   - [`git <subcommand> --dry-run`](#git-subcommand---dry-run)
 - [References](#references)

 ## Some Preliminaries
 ### Version Control Systems and why we need them?
 * In "Version Control Systems" (VCS), "Version" refers to a specific state of the codebase at a given point in time, and "Control" refers to the ability to manage changes to the codebase's state over time.
 VCS are also called **Source Control Systems**.
 * VCS store <span class="marked">snapshots</span> of your codebase ($\equiv$ codebse's state) at different points in time.
 Through these snapshots, they let you <span class="marked">compare changes</span> to files.
 * They also allow you to <span class="marked">revert files / entire projects back to any state</span>, thereby preventing you from losing your work, e.g., if you make a mistake in your code or accidentally delete something.
-* For CS460, since you'll be working in groups, VCS will help you <span class="marked">collaborate</span> with your groupmates.
+* For CS460, since you'll be working in groups, VCS will help you <span class="marked">collaborate</span> with your group-mates.

 ### What are Git & GitHub?